homorunner/mcpmark-notion/tasks/playwright_webarena/shopping/printer_keyboard_search/description.md

-Find the following products on One Stop Market (http://localhost:7770):

 1. Search for a `printer capable of reducing blue light` that:
    - Is pink or purple (must be stated in product details, not from image)